themiurgo/italy_d3/README.md

 Credits
 =======

-Umperio, author of the Italia mod upon which this mod is based.
+- Umperio, author of the Italia mod upon which this mod is based.
+- Description was taken from the CIA World Factbook, which [is in the Public Domain](https://www.cia.gov/library/publications/the-world-factbook/docs/contributor_copyright.html).

 Collaborate
 ===========